 A fetal echocardiogram is conducted in the same way as an ultrasound.
 The expectant mother lies flat, warm ultrasound gel is applied to her abdomen and a small probe is placed in contact with the gel.

 is performed when the heart is at rest and again just after the heart has worked hard.

-In this test, your child is asked to exercise on a treadmill or stationary bike to increase the heart rate and the amount of blood and oxygen the heart needs to function.
+In this test, your child is asked to run on a treadmill or pedal a stationary bike to increase the heart rate and the amount of blood and oxygen the heart needs to function.